RepoDynamics/PyPackIT/docs/website/source/index.md

 and the team's plans for the future of {{pp_meta.name}}.
 :::

-:::{card} Contribute: Join the PyPackIT Community
+:::{card} Contribute: Join the Community
 :link: contribute/index.html
 :img-top: /_static/img/icon/dev_guide.svg
 :text-align: center
 :class-img-top: dark-light icon-image

-We believe in collaboration and value contributions from our users.
-In the Contribute section, you'll find guidelines on how to get involved, report issues, and actively participate in making PyPackIT even better.
+{{ pp_meta.name }} is a free and open-source project that can only survive and grow through the help and support of great members like you.
+From sharing your feedback and ideas, or becoming a contributor and helping us develop the project, to spreading the word and helping us reach more people, or becoming a sponsor and supporting the project financially, there are many different ways how {{ pp_meta.name }} can benefit from your experience, support, knowledge and expertise.
+If you are interested in joining the {{ pp_meta.name }} community, head over to our contribution guide to learn more about how you can help.
+We highly appreciate all your work!
 :::

-:::{card} About: Unveiling the PyPackIT Story
+:::{card} About: Unveiling the {{ pp_meta.name }} Story
 :link: about/index.html
 :img-top: /_static/img/icon/about.svg
 :text-align: center
 :class-img-top: dark-light icon-image

-Learn more about the people behind PyPackIT and the project's history.
+Learn more about the team behind {{ pp_meta.name }} and the project's history.
-The About section offers insights into our mission, core values, and the dedication driving PyPackIT's success.
+The About section offers insights into our mission, core values, and the dedication driving {{ pp_meta.name }}'s success.

-The About section will likely provide more in-depth information about the PyPackIT project, including its history, the team behind it, its mission, and any notable achievements.
 :::

 :::{card} Help: Find Support When You Need It